Thinking back to a time when I had just returned from a fabulous mother/daughter sorority weekend with my daughter at her college.

-It’s the end of April and I’ve just returned from a fabulous mother/daughter sorority weekend with my daughter at her college.
-I’m so glad to see her thriving with terrific friends, enthusiastically engaging in the sorority experience, excited about her classes and already looking forward to sophomore year housing plans, campus internship, winter service trip to Ghana and professors she’ll be learning with.
+I was glad to see her thriving with terrific friends, enthusiastically engaging in the sorority experience, excited about her classes and already looking forward to sophomore year housing plans, campus internship, winter service trip to Ghana and professors she’d be learning with

-Meanwhile, these newly minted college freshmen are still trying to figure out who to have their next meal with at the dining hall, if they will have anyone to go to a party with that night – let alone wonder if anyone at school will become as good a friend as those they had at home or camp.
+Meanwhile, these newly-minted college freshmen are still trying to figure out who to have their next meal with at the dining hall, whether they will have anyone to go to a party with that night, or who they will sit next to in class.

 Settling In Takes Time

-Though it sounds cliche, in most cases it is true that IT.
-TAKES.
-TIME.
+Though it sounds cliche, in most cases it is true that ADJUSTING TO COLLEGE TAKES TIME.

 With time and perseverance, new college students will push through and find “their place,” meet “their people,” have experiences that will make them feel at home, and begin to have — and enjoy — the experiences that initially attracted them to their school